Alexander Korobeinikov and Alissa Inshakova

 B.1 Recent investment cases

 Recently, a number of investors began arbitration proceedings against Kyrgyzstan.
-Most of them relate to the expropriation of foreign and domestic investments by the Kyrgyz Government that came to power as a result of the April 2010 revolution.
+Most relate to the expropriation of foreign and domestic investments by the Kyrgyz Government that came to power as a result of the April 2010 revolution.

 As a result, the Kyrgyz Government decided to establish a special body, the Center of Representing the Government in Court Proceedings.
 This center is responsible for handling any claims filed against the Kyrgyz Government or state authorities by foreign investors.

-In October 2019, the Constitutional Panel of the Kyrgyz Supreme Court considered the validity of the ban for the settlement of several disputes arising from mortgage arrangements in arbitration imposed by the National Bank of the Kyrgyz Republic.
+In October 2019, the Constitutional Panel of the Kyrgyz Supreme Court considered the validity of the ban on the settlement of several disputes arising from mortgage arrangements in arbitration imposed by the National Bank of the Kyrgyz Republic.

 As a result of the review of this case, the Constitutional Panel confirmed that disputes relating to the enforcement of the mortgage arrangements over living apartments are non-arbitrable and shall be settled only in court due to the social significance of such issues.

 While the decision of the Constitutional Panel is disputable, local courts also used it to refuse enforcement of arbitral awards issued before this decision came into force and in 2020, this practice was confirmed by the Supreme Court.